daavoo/pyntcloud/docs/04_PyntCloud.rst

 **PyntCloud** is the core class that englobes almost all the functionallity avaliable in **pyntcloud**.

-This class was designed as a programming-focused extension of the original concept of point cloud.

-Whereas in it's classical form the point clouds are understood as simple sets of points, a PyntCloud is a Python class with several **attributes** and **methods** that enable a more fluent way of manipulating this entities.
+Whereas, in it's classical form, the point clouds are understood as simple sets of points, a PyntCloud is a Python class with several **attributes** and **methods** that enable a more fluent way of manipulating this entities.

 Attributes
 ==========

 PyntCloud's attributes serve to store information about the point cloud and the structures associated with it.

 Each PyntCloud's instance some predifined attributes:

 -   centroid
 -   kdtrees
 -   mesh